mondoohq/samples/gke/README.md

-# AKS container escape demo
+# GKE container escape demo

 DVWA is the "Damn Vulnerable Web Application" that will be used to demonstrate how a vulnerability in a container can lead to access to the host and to the cluster.